compmem/smile/docs/tutorial.rst

 The default state that your :py:class:`~smile.state.Experiment` runs in is the :py:class:`~smile.state.Serial` state.
 :py:class:`~smile.state.Serial` just means that every other state defined inside of it is run in order, first in first out.
-So every state you define after ``exp = Experiment()`` will be executed fifo style.
-Next, we will define a staple of every SMILE experiment, our :py:class:`~smile.state.Loop` state.
+So every state defined after ``exp = Experiment()`` will be executed fifo style.
+Next, a staple of every SMILE experiment, the :py:class:`~smile.state.Loop` state is needed to be defined.

 .. code-block:: python